lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

-    Title: Deriving a Bitcoin Public Key From a Private Key
+    Title: Computing a Bitcoin Address, Part 1: Private to Public Key
     Date: 2014-03-14T05:28:01
     Tags: public key, private key, elliptic curve, OpenSSL, C, Racket, FFI

-I've been wondering about the relationship between Bitcoin private keys, public keys, and addresses.
+I've been wondering how Bitcoin addresses are generated.
 This post and the ones following will explore, step by step, how to go from a Bitcoin private key to a public address.
 This first post explores how to derive a public key from a private key.

 <!-- more -->